 We have created a simple mutual fund page where you can find all data required in easy to understand format.

-(Here is the link to mutual fund that I selected for this article – HDFC Balanced Fund)
+(Here is the link to the mutual fund that I selected for this article – HDFC Balanced Fund)

-1 Day Returns (just adjacent to the fund name): This is how much the fund’s value has changed in last 1 day.
+1 Day Returns (just adjacent to the fund name): This is how much the fund’s value has changed in the last 1 day.
 We update it on daily basis based on the latest NAV (NAV is like the share price of the mutual fund).

 Launch Date: This is the date on which the fund was launched.
 Generally, older funds are better.
 It means they have survived till date.

-Category (Hybrid) and Sub-Category (Equity Oriented): Based on the funds objective and its portfolio holding, we determine the fund category (like equity, debt, etc) and sub-category (mid cap, small cap, etc).
+Category (Hybrid) and Sub-Category (Equity Oriented): Based on the fund’s objective and its portfolio holding, we determine the fund category (like equity, debt, etc) and sub-category (mid cap, small cap, etc).

 Groww Rating: It is generated by us based on historical performance and other data available on the fund.

 Risk: It is calculated using Standard Deviation (variation of returns from its mean).
-We have come up with the scale of 7 with a minimum standard deviation of <1% as very low and >20% as very high.
+We have come up with a scale of 7 with a minimum standard deviation of <1% as very low and >20% as very high.
 We use weekly rolling monthly returns data to calculate risk.
 We recalculate it every week and make necessary changes.

-Min SIP Amount: This is minimum investment amount you need to invest every month (SIP) in this mutual fund.
+Min SIP Amount: This is the minimum investment amount you need to invest every month (SIP) in this mutual fund.
 This is decided by mutual funds themselves.

 Expense Ratio: The expense ratio is cut from your investments on a daily basis.
-It includes fund management fees, distribution expense, operation expenses, etc. It varies between 1–3% for equity funds and 0.1–1.8% for Debt funds.
+It includes fund management fees, distribution expenses, operation expenses, etc. It varies between 1–3% for equity funds and 0.1–1.8% for Debt funds.
 It’s updated every month based on actual data provided by mutual funds.

 AUM (Asset Under Management): This is the value of the total investment made into this mutual fund until the end of the previous month.

 Next, we show you the performance of the mutual fund if you would have invested in a monthly Systematic Investment Plan (SIP) of this mutual fund.
-SIP is a regular investment (monthly is most famous frequency) in the mutual fund, very similar to Recurring Deposit (RD).
+SIP is a regular investment (monthly is the most famous frequency) in the mutual fund, very similar to Recurring Deposit (RD).

 You can enter any amount (like Rs.
-10,000) to see how an SIP in this mutual fund would have performed if the SIP was started on any given start date (like 25th April 2012).
+10,000) to see how a SIP in this mutual fund would have performed if the SIP was started on any given start date (like 25th April 2012).
 You can change the start date to see the value for different start dates.

 Here we show you the performance of the mutual fund if you would have invested in this mutual fund 3 years ago compared to its benchmark (its most comparable index to evaluate this category).
 You can change both from date and to date.